R35007/Mock-Server/README.md

 ### **Dynamic Route Config**

-RouteConfigs are mutatable.
+RouteConfigs are mutable.
 Means we can able to modify the routeConfigs in runtime using middleware.
 For Example:

 `middlewares.js`